OpenDSA/OpenDSA/RST/en/Glossary.rst

       Other designs make it possible in an attempt to deliver greater performance.

+   start state
+      In a :term:`finite automata`, the designated state in which the machine will always begin a computation.

+   start symbol
+      In a :term:`grammar`, the designated :term:`non-terminal` that is the intial point for :term:`deriving <derivation>` a string in the langauge.

    state
       The condition that something is in at some point in time.
       In computing, this typically means the collective values of any